577816569/Gan-style-transfer-with-only-one-image-/README.md

 ## Usage

-* First, transfer the sty
+* First, transfer the style image
+` python transfer.py `
 ## Export a file

 You can export the current file by clicking **Export to disk** in the menu.
 You can choose to export the file as plain Markdown, as HTML using a Handlebars template or as a PDF.